kbase/collections/docs/adding_data_products.md

   and name their variables.
 * Create a `FastAPI` `APIRouter` with a tag containing a short name for your data product in your data product module.
-* Create a [DataProductSpec](/src/service/data_products/common_models.py) in your data product module, specifying your data product ID, router, and the ArangoDB collections and indexes your data product will use.
+* Create a class inheriting from [DataProductSpec](/src/service/data_products/common_models.py) in your data product module, specifying your data product ID, router, and the ArangoDB collections and indexes your data product will use.
+  * The class must implement a method with the signature
+    ```
+    async def delete_match(self, storage: ArangoStorage, internal_match_id: str) -> None:
+    ```
+    * When called, this method must delete any match data associated with the given internal match ID.
 * Create the endpoints / routes for your data product in the new module.
   * See the existing implementations for examples.
   * Routes must start with `/collection/{collection_id}/data_products/<data_product_id>/`